jimratliff/GenoMac-system/scripts/spawn/0_README.md

 [^unique_password_for_user_class]: ∀U<sub>i</sub>,U<sub>j</sub>∈U<sup>§</sup>, (U<sub>i</sub> ≠ U<sub>j</sub>) ⇒ (U<sub>i</sub>.p ≠ U<sub>j</sub>.p).

-- There are multiple users
-- Each user has a home directory, which can reside either (a) on the startup volume or (b) a different volume.
-  - The startup volume is referenced distinctly from other volumes in the sense that the startup volume is not referenced by name but rather by the environment variable `STARTUP_VOLUME_SIGNIFIER="::startup_volume::"`.[^why_startup_is_different]
-- Each user has a user password
-- Because a user’s password is also intended to be the encyrption password for the volume on which the user’s home directory resides, for a given volume V, all users whose home directory resides on V must share a common password P.

-[^why_startup_is_different]: This distinction in how a startup volume is referenced vis-à-vis how another volume is referenced arises because the path to a home directory on the startup volume is `/Users/some_user`, whereas the path to a home directory on another volume is `/Volumes/some_volume/Users/some_user`.
+[^why_startup_is_different]: The startup volume is referenced distinctly from other volumes in the sense that the startup volume is not referenced by name but rather by the environment variable `STARTUP_VOLUME_SIGNIFIER="::startup_volume::"`.
+This distinction in how a startup volume is referenced vis-à-vis how another volume is referenced arises because the path to a home directory on the startup volume is `/Users/some_user`, whereas the path to a home directory on another volume is `/Volumes/some_volume/Users/some_user`.
 Thus, the path to a user home directory on the startup volume doesn’t explicitly reference the volume name of the startup volume.

 Project GenoMac defines multiple user-classes.
 - A user-class includes all users, and only those users, that share both (a) a common user password and (b) a common volume for the users home directories.